developerasun/pawcon/README.md

 Meow canvas is a web service project that is <b>dedicated to all the cat lovers in github.</b> It targets to provide a virtual playground for cat owners so that they can share and show off their lovely cats by exploiting technologies like <b>NFT, machine learning.</b>
 <br/>

-Main service feature is like below
+Main service feature of Meow Canvas is like below
 <ul>
     <li> Upload your cat photo and draw your cat as you wish(2D, 3D) </li>
     <li> Share the drawing on social </li>